n-grace-henry/MS-Thesis/progress_logs/aug_progress_log.md

 They are seeming pretty good so far except for that one sample in the damaged vial that looked burned.
 Again, will keep going and see what happens.
 Finished de-fatting and I will stop after this step for today.

+## 2023-08-02
+Finished the two test samples and running today.
+They are raised in 100 uL ethyl acetate.
+If peaks are too small I will try raising in 50 uL ethyl acetate.

+Doing isopropanol esterfication on the six samples and will blow down and leave at that stage until the next time that I can make it into the lab.